lmrtfy/lmrtfy/docs/index.md

-# lmrtfy - Let me run that for you
+# LMRTFY - Let me run that for you
 ** Run Your Code - Share the Functionality **

 This is the official documentation of the lmrtfy project!